SAP/project-kb/prospector/README.md

 ```

 If you have issues with the above commands, please open a Github issue and
-explain in detail what you did and what unexpected behaviour you observed.
-Please also indicate your operating system and Python version.
+explain in detail what you did and what unexpected behaviour you observed (also indicate your operating system and Python version).

 *Please note that Windows is not supported.*

+**IMPORTANT**: this project adopts `black` for code formatting.
+You may want to configure
+your editor so that autoformatting is enforced "on save".
+The pre-commit hook ensures that
+black is run prior to committing anyway, but the auto-formatting might save you some time and avoid frustration.

 ## Starting the backend database